mahozad/wavy-slider/README.md

         waveLength = 16.dp,     // Set this to 0.dp to get a regular Slider
         waveHeight = 16.dp,     // Set this to 0.dp to get a regular Slider
-        waveVelocity = 15.dp to HEAD, // Speed per second and its direction waveThickness = 4.dp,   // Defaults to the track thickness trackThickness = 4.dp,  // Defaults to 4.dp, same as regular Slider
+        waveVelocity = 15.dp to HEAD, // Speed per second and its direction waveThickness = 4.dp,   // Defaults to the specified trackThickness trackThickness = 4.dp,  // Defaults to 4.dp, same as regular Slider
         incremental = false,    // Whether to gradually increase waveHeight
         // animationSpecs = ... // Customize animations used for properties
     )
 }
 ```